Visitors Currently Prohibited on Campus

-In an effort to reduce the risk of COVID-19 transmission visitors are prohibited on our campus while our 2020 fall semester is in session (August 17 – December 11).
+In an effort to reduce the risk of COVID-19 transmission non-essential visitors are currently prohibited on our campus.
 This policy applies to alumni, alumni families, current HMI Semester families, prospective students/families, and all other visitors who are non-essential to the operation of our school.
 This is not a decision we make lightly, as HMI’s doors have always historically been wide open to our community.
 Thank you for your understanding–we hope to see you as soon as it is safe.

 HMI Gap Update: A Safe and Successful First Few Weeks

 Three groups of High Mountain Institute Gap students, our largest Gap cohort ever, arrived in Leadville, CO on September 20th, 2020.

 Students traveled via both plane and car, and prior to the semester start we encouraged all 36 students to quarantine for two weeks and get a COVID-19 test (and negative result, of course) prior to coming to HMI.
 Every student and wilderness instructor was COVID tested at the start of the program–the results of which have all since come back negative.
 Each of the groups stayed in their own site at a local campground, and we were able to spend the vast majority of orientation outside.